Academic Records, Grades, and Transcripts

 Students’ Health Services records are confidential and are not released to anyone, including parents and legal guardians, without written authorization from the student.
 In emergency situations, University officials contact parents directly.
 Parents who are concerned about their son’s or daughter’s mental health can discuss their concern and seek advice by contacting the Office of Psychological Services at (401) 863-3476.
 Psychological Services will usually not discuss a student’s situation with a parent or guardian unless the student has signed a release authorization form.
 Information may be shared without the student’s consent only if required or permitted by law.
 Parents whose students have special physical or mental-health needs are encouraged to talk with their sons and daughters about the challenges they may face in making the transition to college life, and to encourage their student to know about and make use of campus resources.

 Rhode Island State law requires that all post-secondary students (undergraduate, graduate, and medical) supply proof of immunization prior to the first day of classes.
 Proof of immunization is one of the Health Services forms that must be completed by a student in the summer prior to beginning September enrollment, or in the months preceding January or June enrollment.
-Any questions about immunization or immunization records should be directed to the Associate Director of Health Services; Health Services will gladly assist students who have difficulty locating or providing proof of immunization.
+Any questions about immunization or immunization records should be directed to Health Services.
+Health Services will assist students who have difficulty locating or providing proof of immunization.
 Immunizations are also available to enrolled students through Health Services.